nathandarnell/Reloading-Powder-Hopper-Level-Gauge-and-Alarm/README.md

 <img src="/images/20190311_144654 (1).jpg" width="550" />

 ## Adjusting to Your Needs
-The STL is included for the Hornady Powder Hopper as well as the Dillon (untested by me so YMMV) and the original design file is on Onshape if you want to make a copy and adjust the design for another brand of powder hopper: [Onshape Design](https://cad.onshape.com/documents/c187c6855e5b717b6eb50d9e/w/ed8cc32766a24fa2c6d4d2bb/e/9d09fd4bb0b1d438497f7fdc)
+The STL is included for the Hornady Powder Hopper as well as the Dillon and the original design file is on Onshape if you want to make a copy and adjust the design for another brand of powder hopper: [Onshape Design](https://cad.onshape.com/documents/c187c6855e5b717b6eb50d9e/w/ed8cc32766a24fa2c6d4d2bb/e/9d09fd4bb0b1d438497f7fdc)